Calculating Alimony in Colorado Springs Divorces

 - The age and health of each party

-How Long Can A Spouse Receive Alimony?
+How Long Can a Spouse Receive Alimony?

 If you receive alimony from a spouse, the marriage must last at least three years but less than 20 for post-separation families without children.
 The state of Colorado uses the following system to calculate the amount and duration of spousal support: